 This certificate is comprised of four individual modules.
 All four modules are required to complete the certificate.
 Each module meets for between 15 and 20 total hours.
 The Program Calendar below describes the timetable for each module in detail.
 Note that the Leadership module is divided between two semesters.

-Note: at least 2 years of post-Master's experience in or related to Palliative and End-of-Life Care (PELC) is required to apply to this program.
+Note: An MSW and at least 2 years of post-Master's experience in or related to Palliative and End-of-Life Care (PELC) is required to apply to this program.
 We hope that students will draw from that experience while in the classroom setting.

 - Interaction of theory and practice; clinical practice knowledge